Description: Norovirus is a highly contagious virus that causes vomiting and diarrhea. Learn more about the symptoms and ways to protect yourself.

-Description: Norovirus definition is - any of a genus (Norovirus) of small, round, single-stranded RNA viruses that includes a single species (species Norwalk virus) with various strains causing gastroenteritis in people and animals (such as cows, pigs, and dogs) People spread the virus by eating food or drinking liquids ...
+Description: : any of a genus (Norovirus) of small, round, single-stranded RNA viruses that includes a single species (species Norwalk virus) with various strains causing gastroenteritis in people and animals (such as cows, pigs, and dogs) People spread the virus by eating food or drinking liquids ...

 Copyright © 2017